TheDayDreamer01/TodoApp-ExpressJS-API/README.md

 # Todo App API

-This repository contains the code for a Todo App API built using Express, Node.js, and MongoDB.
-The API provides endpoints to manage user authentication, user profiles, and todo tasks.
+The Todo App API is a comprehensive solution for managing todo tasks with user authentication.
+It is built using Express, Node.js, and MongoDB.
+The API provides a set of routes that enable users to create, update, and delete tasks, as well as perform authentication operations.

 ## Routes